 6. What kind of training is available?

-Highly skilled technicians will come to your location for one day and get your machine up and running and help you get familiar with the machine.
+Highly skilled technicians will spend one day to assist you in getting your machine up and running and help you get familiar with the machine.
 If you are able to follow the step-by-step instructions and have your machine assembled before the technician arrives, this will leave more time for a technician to answer any more detailed questions you may have.
 Additionally, we offer 24/7 technical phone support and Advanced Training is available should you require it.

 Claiming that you have the “longest industry warranty” is the thing to do for laser cutting and engraving machines, so we won’t claim it.
 But, we do urge you to do your research.
 AP Lazer machines carry a three-year parts warranty, a two-year tube and mirror warranty and the lens is warrantied for one year.
 When researching machine warranties, the tube, mirror, and lens are particularly important to pay attention to, as most laser warranties count these parts as “consumable items” and cover them from 90 days to not at all.
 On top of everything we also include a year of technical support and 24/7 technical phone support.